 Regional resilience / emergency planning teams should complete a licence application form, providing detailed information to demonstrate that emergency temporary mortuary arrangements comply with the HTA standards.
 The application need not be submitted to the HTA unless a licence is required (i.e. in the event of a mass fatality incident), but should be subject to regular review to ensure that the evidence prepared and gathered against the HTA standards is up-to-date.

 The HTA provides advice and guidance to those involved in emeregency planning, the steps to take and the licensing requirements.
 This includes:

 - application guidance for those involved in emergency planning

 - telephone and email support from the HTA Regulation Directorate

-Those involved in emergency planning will need to decide which individual(s) will take on the role of Designated Individual (the person under whose supervision the licensed activity is undertaken), with a view to them completing our e-learning package for DIs.
+Those involved in emergency planning will need to decide which individual(s) will take on the role of Designated Individual (the person under whose supervision the licensed activity is undertaken).

 We are not presciptive about who this person is; however, it should be someone who has an understanding of the Human Tissue Act 2004 (HT Act) and the licensing requirements and who can supervise the operational activities which take place in the emergency mortuary.